 Nelson is one of the sunniest places in New Zealand.
+Easily one of the Top 10 Destinations in the country.
 There are many lovely hills around, so you’ll get fantastic views on a day or half day walk.
-Favourite Nelson day walks are high on our list, as we live here.
+Favourite Nelson day walks are highlights for us, as we live here.
 And gosh, there are some lovely options!
-All in all there are about 56 Nelson walks (see Nelson Council website).
+All in all, there are about 56 Nelson walks (see Nelson Council website).
 But here’s just a few favourite Nelson day walks.

 The Centre of New Zealand – Nelson Central, 30-40 minutes

 There are a couple of entries for this walk that you can choose from.
 Either walk from the Botanical Gardens Reserve or from opposite Founders Park in Atawhai Drive.
 Both options are quite steep in parts and I can guarantee they’ll get your heart-rate going.
 It’s often what you see on the way that really enhances a walk like this.
 Sheep (and sometimes goats) grazing peacefully alongside.
 As you draw close to the top of this walk, remember to take the track to the left (the Kauri Track).
 That track will lead to the summit of the Centre of New Zealand.

 At the summit there is a modern platform built.
 From here, you can really absorb the landscape.
 And if you want to take a ‘breather’, you can rest on the seats around the platform.
 And if you look around, and behind you, well let’s just say, it’s so worth the effort.